- 1 What is a hand infection?

 How is a hand infection treated?

 Abscesses require incision and drainage by a hand surgeon.
 Deep wounds require surgical exploration.
 Debridement of damaged tissue and irrigation to remove purulent material is also performed.
-Sometimes the wound is left open for continuous irrigation before being loosely closed at a later date.
+Sometimes the wound is left open for continuous irrigation before being loosely closed later.

 Arthrotomy, irrigation, and debridement are used to treat septic arthritis.